flyteorg/flyte/docs/deployment/agents/chatgpt.rst

 Add the OpenAI API token
 -------------------------------

-You have to set the Databricks token to the Flyte configuration.
+You have to set the OpenAI API token to the Flyte configuration.

 1. Install flyteagent pod using helm: